edwindick/testexec/README.md

 - Easy to integrate into your project
 - No external dependencies past the C Standard Library
-- Basic assertion and logging functionality
+- Just basic assertion and logging functionality

 ## Installing